rjcommand/FISH_6002_major_assignment/README.md

 |
 | - `tables/`  # Folder where tables generated from scripts will be saved
 |
-| - `resources/`  # Any resources related to interpretation of data will be saved here (e.g. the DFO report containing the data)
+| - `resources/`  # Any resources related to interpretation of data will be saved here
 |      +- `ICCAT_codes.xlsx`  # Metadata pertaining to species codes, fleet codes, country codes, etc.

-## Field Type Description Auxiliary Table*
+## Metadata for .csv file
 Field | Type | Description | Auxillary table
 ------|------|-------------|----------------
 SpeciesCode | string |ICCAT species code |Species